 Travelex is another excellent insurance company with plans to meet all your needs.
 It has three major travel insurance plans, Travel Select, Travel Basic, and Travel America.

 While Travel Basic is an affordable plan than the rest of the two, Travel Select offers far more coverage and is suitable travel insurance for type 1 diabetic children.

-Travel Select insurance provides coverage for kids under 17 and is also a pretty trustworthy plan for pre-existing medical conditions like diabetes.
+Travel Select insurance covers kids under 17 and is a trustworthy plan for pre-existing medical conditions like diabetes.
 However, to enjoy its benefits for diabetes, you must purchase the program 15 days before making a trip payment.

 Allianz Travel Insurance

-To enjoy the coverage benefits, you need to purchase this insurance within 14 days of your first trip payment.
-Moreover, you must be a US resident and be medically perfect for traveling on the day the insurance is purchased.
+To enjoy the coverage benefits, purchase this insurance within 14 days of your first trip payment.
+Moreover, you must be a US resident and be medically perfect for traveling when the insurance is purchased.